Christine

 Horror movie remakes worth your time in watching

-Listing the Child's Play franchise from worse to best
+Listing the Child's Play franchise from worst to best

 Underrated survival horror movies